-- i. line controls ("first level controls"), aimed at ensuring the proper conduct of operations.
-They are carried out by the operational structures (for instance hierarchical controls, systematic and random), even across different units which report to the heads of operational structures or executed as part of the back-office; as far as possible, they are incorporated in IT procedures.
-The business units are the first responsible for the risk management process and must ensure compliance with the procedures adopted and compliance with the tolerance level established at risk; - ii. controls on risk and compliance ("secondlevel controls"), which have the aim of ensuring the correct implementation of the risk management process, the implementation of activities entrusted to them by the risk management process, respect the operational limits for the various functions and compliance with corporate operations standards.
-The business functions assigned to these controls are distinct from operational ones; they contribute to the definition of government policies of risks and of the risk management process; - iii. internal audit ("thirdlevel controls"), checks on completeness, functionality and adequacy of the internal control system and risk management (including the first and second level) as well as the consistency with company operations thereto.
+- Ine controls ("first level controls"), aimed at ensuring the proper conduct of operations.
+They are carried out by the operational structures (for instance hierarchical controls, systematic and random), even across different units which report to the heads of operational structures or are executed as part of the back-office; they are incorporated in IT procedures as much as possible.
+The business units are the first responsible for the risk management process and must ensure compliance with the procedures adopted and compliance with the tolerance level established at risk; - controls on risk and compliance ("second level controls"), which have the aim of ensuring the correct implementation of the risk management process, the implementation of activities entrusted to them by the risk management process, respect the operational limits for the various functions and compliance with corporate operations standards.
+The business functions assigned to these controls are distinct from operational ones; they contribute to the definition of governing policies of risks and of the risk management process; - internal audit ("third level controls"), checks on completeness, functionality and adequacy of the internal control system and risk management (including the first and second level) as well as the consistency with company operations thereto.

-As part of the internal control system and risk management, the task of assessing the organisation and its internal procedures are adequate to prevent the risk of non-compliance - i.e. the risk of incurring legal or administrative sanctions, financial losses and reputational damage as a result of violations of laws, regulations or supervisory authority measures or self-regulation - is attributed to the Compliance function.
+As part of the internal control system and risk management, the efforts of assessing the organisation and its internal procedures are necessary to prevent the risk of non-compliance - i.e., the risk of incurring legal or administrative sanctions, financial losses and reputational damage as a result of violations of laws, regulations or supervisory authority measures or self-regulation - and is attributed to the Compliance function.
 The compliance operational process is divided into the following phases:

-regulatory analysis;
+- regulatory analysis;

 - assessment of risk;

-- identification of adjustment actions;
+- identification of remediation actions;

 - monitoring;

 - reporting.